A Risk-Managed Steady-State Analysis to Assess the Impact of Power Grid Uncertainties

 \section{Abstract}

-Increased levels of randomness and variability are introducing new uncertainties into power systems that can impact system operability and reliability.
-Existing planning and operational methods for assessing operability and reliability are primarily deterministic, therefore, ill-suited to capture randomness and variability.
-This work proposes an approach to model, propagate, and measure the impact of uncertainties in power flow caused by stochastic grid resources.
-Using system sensitivities, statistical circuit analysis methods, and convex optimization, we demonstrate that we can accurately estimate the worst-case impact of stochastic resources on the health of a grid.
-We compare our method’s performance to Monte Carlo analyses, and our results demonstrate an increase in efficiency of more than 2 to 3 orders of magnitude for the same probabilistic accuracy.
+Electricity systems are experiencing increased effects of randomness and variability due to emerging stochastic assets.
+The increased effects introduce new uncertainties into power systems that can impact system operability and reliability.
+Existing steady-state methods for assessing system-level operability and reliability are primarily deterministic, therefore, ill-suited to capture randomness and variability.
+This work introduces a probabilistic steady-state analysis inspired by statistical worst-case circuit analysis to evaluate the risk of operational violations due to stochastic resources.
+Compared to parallelized Monte Carlo analyses (MCS), we have seen up to 24x improvement in runtime speed using our approach without significant loss of probabilistic accuracy for a Texas7k low-wind day test system.